The Freedom of Information Act Reference Guide

 This Reference Guide is designed to familiarize you with the specific procedures for sending a FOIA request to the Commission.
-The process is neither complicated nor time-consuming.
 Following the guidance below will make it more likely that you will receive the records that you are seeking in the shortest amount of time possible.
-This Reference Guide also describes the types of records maintained by the Commission, some of which are already available to the public on the Commission's website.
-The Commission’s website can be found at www.oshrc.gov; the Commission’s FOIA home page can be found at www.oshrc.gov/foia/foia.html; and the Commission’s electronic Reading Room (e-FOIA Reading Room) can be found at http://www.oshrc.gov/foia/foia_reading_room.html.
+This Reference Guide also describes the types of records maintained by the Commission, some of which are already available to the public on the Commission’s website.
+This website includes the Commission’s FOIA home page and e-FOIA Reading Room.

-The rules for sending a FOIA request to the Commission are listed in 29 C.F.R.
-Part 2201.
-These rules can be found on the Commission’s FOIA home page at http://www.oshrc.gov/foia/regs_implementing_foia.html.
+The regulations that govern sending a FOIA request to the Commission are listed in 29 C.F.R. part 2201.
+These regulations are posted on the Commission’s FOIA home page.

 II.
 Access to Certain Records Without a FOIA Request

-The Commission makes certain records available for inspection and copying through its electronic Reading Room (e-FOIA Reading Room) at http://www.oshrc.gov/foia/foia_reading_room.html.
-If you have access to the World Wide Web, you will not need to make a FOIA request to obtain access to these records.
+The Commission makes certain agency records available for inspection and copying on its website, including records posted in its e-FOIA Reading Room.
+If you have access to the Internet, you will not need to make a FOIA request to obtain access to these records.
 These records include:

-(1) Final decisions, including concurring and dissenting opinions, remand orders, as well as Administrative Law Judge decisions pending the Commission’s review issued as a result of adjudication of cases;
+(1) Final decisions, including concurring and dissenting opinions, remand orders, as well as Administrative Law Judge decisions pending the Commission’s review, briefing notices, and other significant orders;

 (2) The Commission’s Rules of Procedure and guides to those procedures;

-(3) Any agency policy statements and interpretations adopted by the Commission and not published in the Federal Register;
+(3) Any agency policy statements and interpretations adopted by the Commission that are not published in the Federal Register;

-(4) Any administrative staff manuals that affect the public;
+(4) Any administrative Commission manuals that affect the public;

-The Commission’s annual FOIA reports, which include such information as the number of FOIA requests received by the agency, the amount of time taken to process requests, the total amount of fees collected by the agency, information regarding any backlog of pending requests, and other information about the agency’s handling of FOIA requests, are available at http://www.oshrc.gov/foia/foia_annual_reports.html.
+The Commission’s annual FOIA reports are also available on the Commission’s website.
+These reports include such information as the number of FOIA requests received by the agency, the amount of time taken to process requests, the total amount of fees collected by the agency, information regarding any backlog of pending requests, and other information about the agency’s handling of FOIA requests.
+Posted with the annual FOIA reports (since 2016) are spreadsheets containing the raw data used to complete these reports.

-The Commission also maintains an on-site reading room where you may, upon request, access the agency’s e-FOIA Reading Room and print copies of available materials.
-The on-site reading room at the Commission’s National Office is located at 1120 20th Street, NW, 9th Floor, Washington, DC 20036-3457.
-Requests to access records at our on-site reading room must be made in writing to the FOIA Requester Service Center and indicate a preferred date and time for the requested access.
-The Commission reserves the right to arrange a different date and time with the requester, if necessary.
+If you are unable to access the Internet, the Commission also permits access, upon request, to its e-FOIA Reading Room via a computer terminal at its National Office, located at 1120 20th Street, NW, 9th Floor, Washington, DC 20036-3457.
+Requests to access records in this manner must be made in writing to the Commission’s FOIA Requester Service Center (see contact information below) and must identify a preferred date and time for the requested access.
+The Commission will contact you about your request for an appointment and may need to arrange a different date and time.

 III.
-Where & Where to Make a Request
+Where & How to Make a FOIA Request

-To receive the quickest possible response, please direct your FOIA request to the Commission’s FOIA Requester Service Center at the address and/or fax number below:
+To receive the quickest possible response to your request, please use the Commission’s online FOIA Request form and email the completed form to the Commission’s FOIA Requester Service Center at OSHRC_FOIA@Oshrc.gov.
+You may also mail the form to the following address or fax it to the fax number listed below:

 Occupational Safety and Health Review Commission